-The origin of the major wine merchant "Harvey's of Bristol" in the port city of Bristol in southwest England dates back to 1796.
-This year, the still existing cellar on Denmark Street was opened, which lies under a 1140 built no longer existing Augustinian monastery.
+The origin of the important wine trading house "Harvey's of Bristol" in the port city of Bristol in south-west England goes back to 1796.
+This year the basement on Denmark Street, which still exists today, was opened, which is under a 1140 Augustinian monastery that no longer exists.
 The first John Harvey joined the company in 1822.
 John Harvey III. engaged in innovative advertising activities for those marketed by the company port wines and Sherry earned.
-In 1946, the legendary Harry joined Waugh (1904-2001) as a wine seller in the company.
-Together with General Director George McWatters, a member of the Harvey family, he became a leader in the next 20 years wine trade, developed in the junior education and art sponsoring.
-One of the many famous wine experts and later Masters of Wine that emerged from the company was the Degustator Michael Broadbent (born 1927).
-In the 1950s, Harvey's sherry was produced by Jack Harvey but not from his own vineyards.
-1962 was the port wine house Cockburn and the port wines soon gained an equally excellent reputation.
+In 1946, the legendary Harry stepped in Waugh (1904-2001) as a wine seller in the company.
+Together with the director general George McWatters, a member of the Harvey family, a top position in the wine trade, developed in the training of young talent and in art sponsoring.
+One of the many famous wine experts and later Masters of Wine who emerged from the company was the tasting Michael Broadbent (born 1927).
+In the 1950s, Jack Harvey's own Harvey's Sherry was produced, but not from his own vineyards.
+1962 became the port wine house Cockburn and the port wines soon gained an equally excellent reputation.

-Only with the takeover of the company McKenzie & Co in 1970, the house came into the possession of its own bodegas and vineyards in the Spanish Jerez, Two years later, extensive vineyards were purchased in the sherry area.
-In 1966, Harvey's was taken over by the Showering Group.
+It was only with the takeover of McKenzie & Co in 1970 that the house came into its own bodegas and vineyards in Spain Jerez, Extensive vineyards in the sherry area were purchased two years later.
+In 1966 Harvey's was taken over by the Showering Group.
 This merged in 1968 with the Allied Breweries Group (later Allied-Lyons).
-The sherry houses Terry and Palomino y Vergara were acquired in 1985.
-Only from 1989, then all Harvey sherries were bottled in Jerez.
-In 1994, Allied-Lyons took over the sherry company Domecq and became the Allied Domecq, This company was smashed in 2005, including Harvey's and Cockburn from the US Multi Fortune Brands (Beam Wine Estates).
+The Terry and Palomino y Vergara sherry houses were acquired in 1985.
+It wasn't until 1989 that all Harvey sherries were bottled in Jerez.
+In 1994 Allied-Lyons took over the sherry company Domecq and became Allied Domecq, This company was smashed in 2005 by Harvey's and Cockburn by the US multi Fortune Brands (Beam Wine Estates).